Reeliks/blaze/README.md

     geolocation: Geo;
 };

+// db.countries is some sort of a foreign key,
-// db.something is a call to a database table accounts: uuid {
+// Question Mark means the country field can be null table accounts: uuid {
     name:       str[ <=30    ]  = format("User{}", id),
     bio:        str[ <=200   ],